mcbloch/mcbloch.github.io/content/cv.md

   Working in a team and taking responsibility is a second nature given my years of volunteering experience.

-  From various/continuous extra-curricular engagements, I have gained a broad experience in hardware, networking, security, ...
+  From various/continuous engagements, in both professional and personal context, I have gained a broad experience in security, software, hardware, networking, ...

-  My current expertise can be found in offensive and defensive cybersecurity, web development, infrastructure and cloud; but I am always looking to learn more.
+  My current expertise can be found in offensive and defensive cybersecurity, web development, infrastructure and cloud; and I am always looking to learn more.
 links:
   - uri: mailto:cv@mcbloch.dev
     text: cv@mcbloch.dev